francismontalbo/swatdcnn/README.md

 ## Pre-trained Weights ##

-**:warning: For the readily prepared dataset used in this work refer to this link 🠊 Google Drive Link**
+**:heavy_exclamation_mark: For the readily prepared dataset used in this work refer to this link 🠊 Google Drive Link**
 <p>The pre-trained weights are the plug and play weights that can be used to skip the training and compilation of models for the SWAT-DCNN. :relaxed:</p>

 ## Environment Setup